stencillogic/Start-with-Rust-fast/README.md

     fn my_fun(self, param: u32);
 }

-// after some time we decided to exted it with generic type
+// after some time we decided to extend it with generic type
 // and to not break code that uses the trait default type is assigned
 // for the generic type
 trait MyTrait <T=u32> {